facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 `class`     | The class name assigned to the HTML element when converting from Markdown to HTML.
 `format`    | A function that formats the HTML output.
 The function should return a string as HTML.
 `validator` | An optional parameter that is used to provide a function to validate custom fence parameters.
+`reset`     | An optional parameter that is used to provide a function that is called when the `Markdown` object has reset called on it.

 /// warning | Logging
 When a custom fence fails, the error will be swallowed up and the error will be handled gracefully.
 If logging is